The Most Important KPIs for Every Field Service Role

 Each job has an estimated duration, so measuring the variance from this standard duration provides important insight into operational issues.
 When variance is high, field service leaders can investigate whether the job duration estimate needs to be adjusted upward or if field workers need better information, training, or equipment to complete the job in the expected time.

 This KPI tracks how often a job needs to be revisited because the repair or installation did not work.
 This is a red flag that either the job was not done properly the first time around or the requirements for the job were inaccurate, leading to errors in the scope or execution of the work.

 Rework percentage is a critical KPI for field service leaders, as the jobs that require rework are particularly frustrating for clients and have the potential to result in lost future business.

-How Technology Can Make Tracking Field Service KPIs Easier
+How Technology Can Make Analytics and Reporting on Field Service KPIs Easier

-Fortunately, the right technology can make it easier for your field service organization to track KPIs.
+Fortunately, the right technology can make it easier for your field service organization to track, analyze, and report KPIs.
 You can count on a great field service management solution to:

 - Connect disparate data: With technology, you can determine whether there’s a relationship between various metrics.
 For example, you may find a correlation between high travel time and low utilization that can be addressed with operational fixes.